smetj/smetj.net/content/working-with-moncli-part2-creating-a-simple-request.rst

 moncli\_request
 ~~~~~~~~~~~~~~~

-`A request is a JSON document`_ which is submitted to the messagebroker
+`A request is a JSON document`_ which is submitted to the message broker
 on which the Moncli clients are listening for incoming requests.
  Creating and submitting a request could be done by hand, but that's not
-pratical at all.  `Moncli\_request`_ is a simple request generator tool
+practical at all.  `Moncli\_request`_ is a simple request generator tool
 which generates and submits a valid JSON document to Moncli to work
 with.
 Let's generate a request for our dir\_size plugin we created in
 the previous article.
 Moncli\_request takes a base JSON document and
 completes it with the parameters you feed to it.
 So let run through
 the required steps:

 #.
 Install moncli\_request from git: